PaulWuhu/mastermind/README.md

 # MasterMind
 A take home challenge for REACH Program.

-# todo
-remember to check if I use the end point for get, to let user check their own score

 # Table of Content
 - [Project Description](#project-description)
 - [Running the Project](#Running-the-Project)